-Main subject Reference
+Reference

-Ship arrangement Sec 2
+Sec 2

-Hull and stability Sec 3
+Sec 3

-Machinery and systems Sec 4
+Sec 4

-Electrical installations Sec 5 and Ch 11, Sec 5
+Sec 5 and Ch 11, Sec 5

+(1)

-Automation (1)
+(1)

-Fire protection, detection and extinction (1)

 (1) No specific requirements for ro-ro passenger ships are given in this Chapter.

-1.1.1 The requirements of Ch 11, Sec 2 and Ch 11, Sec 3 apply to multi-deck ships, with double bottom and, in some cases, with wing tanks up to the lowest deck above the full load waterline, intended for the carriage of:

-- passengers - vehicles which embark and disembark on their own wheels, and/or goods in or on pallets or containers which can be loaded and unloaded by means of wheeled vehicles - railway cars, on fixed rails, which embark and disembark on their own wheels.
+- 1.1.1 The requirements of Ch 11, Sec 2 and Ch 11, Sec 3 apply to multi-deck ships, with double bottom and, in some cases, with wing tanks up to the lowest deck above the full load waterline, intended for the carriage of: - passengers - vehicles which embark and disembark on their own wheels, and/or goods in or on pallets or containers which can be loaded and unloaded by means of wheeled vehicles - railway cars, on fixed rails, which embark and disembark on their own wheels.